mashmawy/UFLDLSolutions/README.md

 #

-UFLDL solutions in c# and .Net :
+UFLDL solutions in c# and .Net for the http://deeplearning.stanford.edu/wiki/index.php/UFLDL_Tutorial :

 1- Self Taught Learning.